INOPIAE/inoCerts/README.md

 * WPIA Test Server [https://www.test1.backup.dogcraft.de](https://www.test1.backup.dogcraft.de)

 ## Installation
+To install inoCerts download and run the setup.exe from [https://github.com/INOPIAE/inoCerts/tree/master/inoCerts/publish](https://github.com/INOPIAE/inoCerts/tree/master/inoCerts/publish).

 ## Usage
-If certificates are should be installed into Windows Truststores the application must be run as administrator.
+If certificates shall be installed into Windows Truststores the application must be run as administrator.

 To generate new certificates from a WPIA CA the following preconditions are met:
 * Root and intermediate certificates are installed to Windows Truststore